266 acres in Somers, CT

 Parking: Small lot near 55 Wells Rd Somers, CT

 Trail Map Trails: 4.2 miles Rating: ★★★☆☆

 I hiked the outer most loop of the woods from white to orange to white again.
 After heading down a short hill next to the parking lot the trail crosses Gulf Stream which is rated highly for its cleanliness.
-Taking the outer white loop climbs a long, at times strenuous, hill for the third of the loop.
-This was the area thickest with ferns, they blanketed the forest floor in all directions.
-The scents were sweet but also rich and earthy and changed with the landscape.
+Taking the outer white loop climbs a long, at times strenuous, hill for about a the third of the loop.

 Both ends of the 0.4 mile blue Underhill Trail looked interesting, but I kept hiking through the fall foliage until reaching the orange 0.9 mile Upper Shady Brook Trail.
-I bet this area gets particularly wet in the spring, but Shady Brook was bone dry during the drought.
+I bet this area gets particularly wet in the spring (my spring 2022 confirms this, much of the loop was very wet), but Shady Brook was bone dry during the early Fall 2020 drought.
 The trail skirts the base of a large hill along the property’s border before returning to the white trail amidst pines.